KyuriP/Network-analysis/Finalproject/CriticalReflection_Park_12183881/README_KP.md

 ## RECOMMENDATION
 1. Open the `Individual_report.Rproj`.
 2. Find the `CriticalReflection_Park_12183881.pdf` report file.
-3. Check the `code` folder for any code used to perform the analysis presented in the report.
+3. Check the `code` folder to reproduce any analyses presented in the report.

 In case of any questions, please contact Kyuri Park (kyuri.park@student.uva.nl).